kg-bias/kg-bias.github.io/index.md

 * Submission deadline: June 1
 * Author feedback: June 8

-AKBC Conference: June 22-23
+AKBC Conference: June 22-24

-KG-BIAS 2020 workshop: June 24 or 25
+KG-BIAS 2020 workshop: June 25

 All deadlines are 11:59 PM, in the AoE (Anywhere on Earth) timezone